 Symptoms of Severe Infection in the Kidney (Pyelonephritis)

 Symptoms of kidney infections tend to affect the whole body and be more severe than those of cystitis (inflammation of the bladder and ureters).
 They may include:

 - Symptoms of lower UTIs that persist longer than a week.
-(Sometimes lower UTI symptoms may be the only signs of kidney infection.
-People at highest risk for such "silent" upper urinary tract infections include patients with diabetes, impaired immune systems, or a history of relapsing or recurring UTIs.)
+Sometimes lower UTI symptoms may be the only signs of kidney infection.
+People at highest risk for such "silent" upper urinary tract infections include people with diabetes, impaired immune systems, or a history of relapsing or recurring UTIs.